 There are many different types of wood to choose from, so you can find the perfect one to match your style.
 You can also stain or paint the wood to create a custom look.

 Courtesy of Home Designing

 Mid-century modern kitchens are known for their sleek lines and simple yet stylish design.
 When it comes to choosing a backsplash for this type of kitchen, don’t be afraid to use bold colors.

 A mustard yellow, turquoise, light salmon, and olive green color scheme can give your kitchen a modern mid-century feel.

 Avoid busy patterns or tiles with too much of one color, as this can make your kitchen look cluttered.
-Instead, opt for a tile with a few different colors, such as a mosaic tile.
-This type of tile will add interest to your backsplash without making your kitchen look too busy.
+Instead, opt for a tile design with a few different colors, such as a mosaic tile.
+This type of tile will add interest to your backsplash or floor without making your kitchen look too busy.